Limit laws for rational continued fractions and value distribution of quantum modular forms: Applications

 we have

-We then obtain, by the Berry-Essen inequalities and the bound~\eqref{eq:Caq-roughbound-it0} for small frequencies, the statement of Corollary~\ref{cor:estermann} up to the value of the expectation.
+We then obtain, by the Berry-Essen inequalities and the bound~\eqref{eq:Caq-roughbound-it0} for small frequencies, the statement of Theorem~\ref{thm:estermann} up to the value of the expectation.
 We compute the expectation from the initial object, using the expression~\cite[eq.
 (3.2)]{IwaniecKowalski2004} for Ramanujan sums.
-For~$s, w\in\C$ with~$\Re(s)>1$ and~$\Re(w)>2$, we have
+For~$s\in\C$ with~$\Re(s)>1$ we have

 and so by analytic continuation